knazran/monsters-among-us/content/blog/2021-09-03-sexual-elements-in-children’s-cartoons.md

 ---
 title: Sexual Elements in Children’s Cartoons
+author: Loong Dien Min & Fathul Jannah
 date: 2021-09-03T07:20:42.331Z
-description: Our intern, Loong Dien Min pinned down her thoughts on sexualisation of children cartoons.
+description: Cartoons are made for children so it should be safe for them to watch, right?
+Our intern, Loong Dien Min pinned down her thoughts on sexualization of children cartoons.
+Click to find out more.
-author: Loong Dien Min & Fathul Jannah
 image: /img/image2.png
 ---
 Cartoons are made for children so it should be safe for them to watch, right?